Therapy That Understands The Emotional Weight of illness and Life

-I’m Kristin Malaer—a licensed therapist and fellow chronic illness warrior.
-I bring both professional expertise and lived experience to the work I do.
+I’m Kristin Malaer, LCSW-S, CCTSW-MCS, a licensed therapist, experienced medical social worker, and fellow chronic illness warrior.
+I bring professional expertise and lived experience to the work I do.

-My background includes 10 years in the ICU at the Texas Medical Center, supporting patients and families navigating LVADs, transplants, ECMO, and the deep emotional impact of medical trauma.
-As a single mom living with my own long-term health conditions, I know firsthand how hard it is to keep going when life doesn’t pause for your pain—physical or emotional.
+As a single mom living with my own long-term health conditions, I know firsthand how difficult it can be to keep going when life does not pause for your physical or emotional pain.

-I offer a space that’s honest, trauma-informed, and deeply compassionate.
+I offer a space that is honest, trauma-informed, and deeply compassionate.
 No toxic positivity.
 No spiritual bypassing.
-Just real support, grounded in empathy and resilience.
+Just real support grounded in empathy, clinical understanding, and resilience.
 I’ll sit with you in the hard moments and help you build something meaningful from where you are.

 My Therapy Approach